LaC TV: 1987-2013 period

-Dal 2013
+Since 2013

 In October 2013 the broadcaster was taken over by Publiemme Group, a company operating in the fields of advertising, publishing and communication led by Domenico Maduli.

-Following a rebranding operation by the new ownership and by the will of the publisher Maduli, on October 20, 2014, Rete Kalabria changes its nameto the current LaC.
+Following a rebranding operation by the new ownership and by the will of the publisher Maduli, on October 20, 2014, Rete Kalabria changes its name to the current LaC.
 Alongside the rebrand, the station starts broadcasting in widescreen and, from November 15, 2014, also in HD. on channel 519, beconing the first regional television station in Calabria to broadcast in this standard.
 Still in 2014, the owner launches a web news portal, LaC News24.

 From 22 May 2017 the broadcaster changed its name and from LaC, it took on its current name: LaC TV.

 In January 2021, the network launches LaC Play, the station's on-demand service.
 The platform, initially available for smart TVs with HbbTV technology and later also as a website and app for mobile devices, allows viewers to review all the network's programs, restart programs on air with the Restart function and other interactive features, including the possibility of watching the LaC TV, LaC News 24 and LaC Sat channels (from February 2025 LaC Network) live.
 The latter channel began its broadcasts on 25 November 2021 on channel 419 of the Tivùsat platform and on channel 820 of Sky Italia, while from 29 November the logo and graphics changed.

 On March 25, 2022 LaC Sat (from February 2025 LaC Network), moved from channel 419 to 411 of Tivùsat.
 On 26 April 2022, on the occasion of the change of frequencies that took place in the regional territory as part of the ministerial program for the transition to the new transmission standards, LaC TV moved to channel 11 of digital terrestrial which was joined from 14 February 2023 by another channel of the group, LaC On Air on channel 17.